erithobra/sequelize-intro/README.md

 #### Create a `Fruit` model

 Before we start with creating a fruit model, lets make one small change in our existing app.
-We will move `models\fruits.js` file from models folder to the parent folder, that is directly under `fruit-app`.
-And since we have changed the location of this file we will change the import in `controllers/fruits.js` to `const fruits = require('../fruits.js')`
+We will move `models\fruits.js` and `models\users.js` files from models folder to the parent folder, that is directly under `fruit-app`.
+And since we have changed the location of this file we will change the import in,

+`controllers/fruits.js` to `const fruits = require('../fruits.js')`

+`controllers/users.js` to `const users = require('../users.js')`

-**Make sure you make the above change before moving forward**
+**Make sure you make the above changes before moving forward**

 Sequelize CLI created a `models/index.js` file for us.
 There is a lot of plumbing in here!
 Mainly, this file...